ISO IEC 17799 2000

 system owners authorize access before user access is granted.

-Make sure that your user registration procedure specifies when management authorization is required before user access is granted.
+Make sure that your user registration procedure specifies when

 Make sure that your user registration procedure ensures that the